CathMorco/TV-Program/README.md

 # TV-Program
-A repository for a TV Program
+A repository for a TV Program, split into two python codes.